ruhtra404/mini_kode/README_en.md

 # mini_claude_code Overview (English)

-This repository showcases a step-by-step recreation of a “mini Claude Code” workflow.
+This repository showcases a step-by-step recreation of a “mini Kode” workflow.
 With a few hundred lines of Python we rebuild the essential loops behind Anthropic’s engineering assistant and release them in two major stages:

 - **v1 (baseline)** – demonstrates the core *model-as-agent* loop: the LLM is the only decision maker, the CLI just exposes tools for reading, editing, writing files, and running shell commands.
 - **v2 (todos)** – layers structured planning on top of v1 with a shared todo board and system reminders so the model stays disciplined during multi-step tasks.